ansible-collections/cloud-content-handbook/collections_overview.md

 # Collections Overview

 These are the collections that generally fall under the Cloud Content team's purview.
-We maintain/contribute to three types of collections: supported collections, community collections, and [validated content](validated.md).
+We maintain/contribute to three types of collections: supported collections, community collections, and [validated content](https://github.com/ansible-collections/cloud-content-handbook/blob/main/validated_content.md).

-See the [collections release tracker](https://cloud-releases.jillr.dev/) for an overview of the current collection releases.

 | **Collection Name** | **Collection Type** | **Broad Use case** |
 |---------------------|---------------------|--------------------|